BelfoSamad/Inspired/README.md

 > If the Authentication process doesn't redirect you back to the app directly (Android 13+), make
 > sure to add the link as verified in the App's settings.
 Automatic verification is being worked at
 > now.

+> [!CAUTION]
+> App is still in preview and Integration with Canva isn't valid yet untill app is fully tested which will be done as soon as possible.

 # Architecture